TitanEchelon/TitanEchelonAi/README.md

-Here is the rewritten content where every instance of "Swarm" or "rswarm" has been changed to "TitanAI" as requested:

----

 ### **TitanAI: A Comprehensive Guide to AI Agent Interactions in Rust**

 Welcome, fellow Rustacean!
 If you’re aiming to integrate advanced AI agent interactions into your Rust applications, you’ve come to the right place.
 TitanAI is a powerful and user-friendly library designed to simplify and enhance your AI development experience in Rust.